galexynye/midi-sequencing/src/pages/article/2017-05-04-which-daw-should-you-use/which-daw-should-i-use.md

 <h3 >Live Performance</h3>
 <ul>
  	<li>Use: Ableton Live</li>
- 	<li>Don't Use: Something besides Ableton Live</li>
+ 	<li>Don't Use: Something besides Ableton Live (Unless you really know what you're doing)</li>
 </ul>

-I might seem a bit stoked on Ableton Live but I Don't think I'm out of wack here.
-If somebody out there, who has used Ableton/has access to it, and chooses to use something else for live performances, I'd be interested to hear about why (And I Don't mean DJ software, they are different, but you can totally DJ with Live).
+I might seem a bit stoked on Ableton Live but I don't think I'm out of wack here.

+Whether you are an EDM producer performing live or a rock band useing some backing tracks, Ableton can do the job.

  Ableton Live is extremely stable and it is really, really easy to assign basically anything to a midi controller.
 There is a bunch of hardware out there both by Ableton and third parties design to specifically work with Live.
 <br>

 <h3 >Songwriting</h3>